sstankala/portfolio_hub/README.md

 ---
 👉 View the deployed portfolio: https://sstankala-portfolio.streamlit.app/
-On the deployed version, you will find CS dashboard, Cloud readiness tool and quick set of toolkit a CS Manager or Project Manager can adopt in their projects.
-Also, you will be able to modify the sample data sets in Customer Success Health Dashboard.
-You can even upload sample data and explore quick views of it.
+<p> On the deployed version, you will find CS dashboard, Cloud readiness tool and quick set of toolkit a CS Manager or Project Manager can adopt in their projects.
+Also, you will be able to modify/download the sample data sets in these pages.
+For some of the tools, you can even upload sample data and explore quick views of it.</p>

 Few of snapshots for quick reference:
 Customer Success Health Dashboard#1